sdees82/Crypto-tracker/README.md

-The app tracks the lastest cryptocurrency news and prices
+The app tracks the lastest cryptocurrency news and prices.
+Demo can be found [here](https://festive-cori-67246d.netlify.com)

 ## Available Scripts